 Axe has Clover taking a dive into the deep end, killing Santa and Seven over her brother's apparent death.
 Her justification over killing Akane was she was in her way, and then she kills Junpei For the Lulz.
 At the same time, Ace would have killed or kidnapped Lotus, and when Clover finds them...
 And she wouldn't have got the Q puzzle.

-The aborted True End leaves you with Santa taking June hostage.
+Coffin, the ending you get if you try to take the True End route out of order, leaves you with Santa taking June hostage.

 The "True" Ending is, of course, an Earn Your Happy Ending.
 Although how happy it actually is is in the eye of the beholder.